Morgan243/Dynamic-Image-Viewer/README.md

 Dynamic-Image-Viewer
 ====================

-A configurable image viewer intended for use with the easy viewing of incoming images.
-Developed for VCU's unmanned aerial vehicles.
+A image viewer intended to aid the efficient analysis incoming still images.
+The DIV is being developed for the Autonomous Robotics Group at Virginia Commonwealth University to assist in the SUAS AUVSI 2013 competition.

+![ARG at VCU Logo] BadassLogo.JPG